persevie/statemanjs/README.md

 Most state managers for JS take an immutable approach.
 This means that when the state changes, a copy of it is always created.
 It can be imagined like this - a new value of the object has come → the state is cloned → the state is updated → the updated state is returned.
 Now it does not look so scary, but let's add single-threading to this.
 Your application is forced to wait for the state update to complete before doing something else.
 It would be more logical to follow this approach - a new value of the object has come → the state is updated → the updated state is returned.
 The number of stages has been reduced, and therefore productivity has increased.
 “But you only threw out cloning, does it affect performance so much?” - Yes.
 In JavaScript, immutability is a very expensive operation.
 This means that the cloning step will take time, which can be spent, for example, updating the UI or performing another task.
 Add to this a huge amount of logic in your application, and the performance difference becomes more and more significant.
 Statemanjs - takes a data mutability approach.

+Imagine the situation - you send 100 big files to the server and the UI should show the progress, speed, ETA, file name and path for each of the files.
+In addition to changing the sending information - other information that is not displayed in the UI, in the file structure - the number of bytes sent, how many bytes left, etc. is also changed.
+The user has to interact with the application.
+The immutable approach will not work.
+The application will freeze with every status update, and if you take into account that every file is sent in parallel, the application can freeze completely.
+Statemanjs can easily do it.

-## **Reliability**
+## **Security and reliability**

 The immutable approach ensures that your state is not accidentally changed, which is not the case with the mutable approach.
 For example, the state of Mobx can be changed anywhere and any way.
 You can bind the current state to a variable, and when the variable changes, the state will also change.
 Agree, it does not look very reliable.

 Statemanjs is arranged differently here as well.
+You can only change/create state through built-in methods. **It's as if you put a state in a box and can only get a link to that state with a read-only restriction**.

-You can only change/create state through built-in methods.
-It is this API that guarantees the reliability of your state.
+It is this API that guarantees the security and reliability of your state.

 ## **Clear API**